+When you first learn you have an allergy of some sort, it can be difficult to understand why your body is reacting in a particular way.
 Allergies are exaggerated responses of the immune system, which generally occur when a person is exposed to allergens in the environment.
 Normally, these substances are harmless unless a person is carrying this disorder.

 People with allergic disorders produce a substance known as immunoglobulin E, or IgE for short, when they are exposed to normally harmless substances, such as pollen, mold, animal dander, or certain medicines or foods.
 These are actually antibodies that cause allergic reactions.
 The IgE substance stimulate mast cells in the body in order to release chemicals, like histamine, in order to destroy the “foreign” substance.

-An allergy is essentially an overreaction of the body, and the histamine can cause symptoms such as itchy and watery eyes, sneezing, hives, runny nose, asthmatic reactions, and a drop in blood pressure.
+An allergy is essentially an overreaction of the body, and the histamine can cause symptoms such as itchy and watery eyes, sneezing, hives, runny nose, asthmatic reactions and a drop in blood pressure.
 This is why antihistamine treatments typically deal with this problem.

-A tendency towards having an allergy can also transfer genetically, depending on whether your mother has disorder (which leads to a greater chance of acquiring problems), or both of your parents have it (which leads to a lower chance of developing problems).
+A tendency towards having an allergy can also transfer genetically, depending on whether your mother has the disorder (which leads to a greater chance of acquiring problems), or both of your parents have it (which leads to a lower chance of developing problems).